Zonar Systems

 Result:

-Created an area for users to see the status of the configuration
+Created a centralized area for users to view the status of configurations

 Simple three step process

-User no longer need to got to 13 different places to know which step to do next to set up the configuration
+Users no longer need to go to 13 different places to know which step to do next to set up the configuration

 Managing